rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 * Checking the arm status of tracks does not report consistently.
 There is no work around for this presently, but it is due to the way that Pro Tools indicates whether a track is record enabled.

 * Track Meter command does not function.
-We’re currently working on this, and will have it fixed as soon as possible.
+We're currently working on this, and will have it fixed as soon as possible.